akundu/js-syslog/README.txt

  * Save the syslog messages to MongoDB in an ok format, save the messages to files but in a horrible format
  * Good internal logging ... or at least pretty good
  * Dropping privileges after binding to ports, opening files and sockets, if running as root
+ * Switching to a root jail, works at least on the Ubuntu dev box I set up for this

 ===What needs work===
  * The UDP protocol standards compliancy has not been tested, it might not work perfectly